-In 2007, the APA office consisted of four branches, with Branches 1 and 3 staffed with APA team leaders and Branch 2 staffed with economists.
+In 2008, the APA office consisted of four branches, with Branches 1 and 3 staffed with APA team leaders and Branch 2 staffed with economists based in Washington, D.C.
 Branch 4, the APA West Coast branch, is headquartered in Laguna Niguel, California, with an additional office in San Francisco, and is staffed with both team leaders and economists.

-Overall, the APA staff decreased from 40 at the end of 2006 to 37 at the end of 2007.
-The decrease of three resulted from the departure of a team leader, an economist, and a special counsel.

-As of December 31, 2007, the APA staff was as follows:
+Overall, the APA staff decreased from 37 at the end of 2007 to 33 at the end of 2008.
+The decrease of four resulted from the departure of five team leaders, a branch chief, and the APA Director, along with the addition of one team leader, an economist, and a paralegal.
+As of December 31, 2008, the APA staff was as follows:

-Notwithstanding the decrease in the number of persons on staff from the end of 2006 to the end of 2007, total staffing measured by hours rose three percent in 2007 over the prior year due to the full-year presence of several persons hired in mid-2006.
-The change in APA staffing levels over the last six years is reflected in the table below.
+Consistent with the decrease in APA headcount from the end of 2007 to the end of 2008, total APA staffing measured by hours fell in 2008 compared to 2007.
+Such decrease was in proportion, however, to the decrease in the number of total staff (approximately 10%).
+The change in APA professional staffing levels over the last six years is reflected in the table below.

-Hours of APA attorneys, economists, and paralegal staff by year (excluding holiday and leave)
+Hours of APA attorneys, economists, and paralegal staff by year (excluding holiday and leave):